-If you think Canary Wharf is mainly plain grey, cold and very very corporate… then you are certainly right!
+If you think Canary Wharf is mainly plain grey, cold and very, very corporate… then you are certainly right!
 Argh, I’ve never been a big fan of this place as what is there to like about that peculiar area which looks more like local Manhattan than the beautiful, charming England we all know and love?!

-And as much as Manhattan can still be impressive in a way, Canary Wharf is simply soulless, transparent and absolutely terrifying.
+And as much as Manhattan can still be impressive in a way, Canary Wharf is simply soulless, bland and absolutely terrifying.
 Or maybe it’s just myself but herds of identical humans in their corporate uniforms who eat their deliveroo dinners in the office scare the shit out of me!
 So does the ghost town the area becomes every weekend… it’s rather dreadful indeed!

 Having been living in the neighbourhood for over half a year now, I’d still rather spend 10 minutes on the bus to Whitechapel and make it to my beloved Grounded each time I crave coffee.
-That’s mainly because while ordering my flat white I’m much more used to a warm smile and ‘hi darling how’s it going’ than automatic, robot-like ‘two sixty!’ slapped in my face.
+That’s mainly because while ordering my flat white I’m much more used to a warm smile and ‘hi darling, how’s it going’ than automatic, robot-like ‘two sixty!’ slapped in my face.

-However (yes, of course there was going to be a ‘however’!) since the last couple of weeks have been rather hectic and I didn’t really feel like going out at the weekend, I decided to put my prejudice aside and take time to actually discover what’s on my doorstep.
+However (yes, of course there was going to be a ‘however’!), since the last couple of weeks have been rather hectic and I didn’t really feel like going out at the weekend, I decided to put my prejudice aside and take time to actually discover what’s on my doorstep.

 I was less than impressed.

 And then, all of a sudden you find yourself in the middle of roof garden.
 You spot ferns and palm trees and the Bird of Paradise flowers.
 There are bamboo plants, too!